alexangas/alexangas-web/content/blog/system-io-pipelines.md

 There were good reasons for this, mainly around performance, but (no surprises!) it made the library too difficult to maintain.
 So then I took just the feed reading aspect and [put it on GitHub](https://github.com/alexangas/podcast-feed-reader).
 There were still maintenance problems (and bugs) because the stream reading code attempting to meet those goals [was so complex](https://github.com/alexangas/podcast-feed-reader/blob/b09d0e6757c44a5bfd82cc0ac46510070b82c103/src/PodcastFeedReader/Readers/FeedReader.cs#L197).
-Now that async streams are available, and fortunately the library has fairly good unit test coverage, I'm hopeful the code can be greatly simplified.
+Now that Pipelines are available, and fortunately the library has fairly good unit test coverage, I'm hopeful the code can be greatly simplified.
 Let's dig in and find out!

+## Using Pipelines to read from a stream

+For a great explanation of what Pipelines are, take a look at [this post](https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html) by Marc Gravell.
+For the purposes of my use case, it promises to make that complex stream reading code I linked to earlier much simpler.
+In particular, the management of multiple buffers should go away!